-Compliance/Fraud Waste and Abuse (FWA) Program, Training and Reporting
+Compliance and Fraud, Waste and Abuse (FWA) Program, Training and Reporting for Providers and FDRs

-For more information on Medicare health plan compliance/FWA program requirements applicable to Elderplan, our vendors and FDRs may visit the below link.
+For more information on Medicare Parts C and D compliance and FWA program requirements applicable to Elderplan, visit the below link.

-Sponsors and/or FDRs will have three (3) options for ensuring FDRs have satisfied the general compliance training requirement:
+FDRs have three (3) options for ensuring FDRs have satisfied the general compliance training requirement:

 (1) FDRs can complete the general compliance and/or FWA training modules located on the CMS MLN.
 Once an individual completes the training, the system will generate a certificate of completion.
 The MLN certificate of completion will be accepted by Elderplan.

-(2) Sponsors and FDRs can download and incorporate the content of the CMS standardized training modules from the CMS website into their organizations’ existing compliance training materials/systems.
+(2) FDRs can download and incorporate the content of the CMS standardized training modules from the CMS website into their organizations’ existing compliance training materials/systems.

-(3) Sponsors and FDRs can incorporate the content of the CMS training modules into written documents for providers (e.g. Provider Guides, Participation Manuals, etc.).
+(3) FDRs can incorporate the content of the CMS training modules into written documents for providers (e.g., provider guides, participation manuals, etc.).

 The records of trainings must be maintained for a period of no less than 10 years from the date the training is completed and in accordance with their written agreement with Elderplan.